eddt123/Intan_RHX_TCP_Stim/README.md

 The model recieves data from a 128 channel Open Ephys system and then will adjust the stimulation parameters to optimise the recording.
 This setup is being used to investigate selectivity of nerve stimulation.

+To make a TCP connection to the Intan RHS system press 'Network' and then select the remote TCP control.
+Ensure the port number aligns with the one in any of the script you are running below.
+Press 'connect' on the Intan and then run the below scripts to remotely control the Intan system.

 ## Stimulation Commands